Crochet symbols are used to create a visual when creating patterns. For some, these symbols are much easier to follow than written instructions.

 Crochet symbols all follow a standardized format set by the Craft Yarn Council (CYC).
 Once you learn the basics, they become effortless to read and understand.
 These set of standardized crochet symbols follow very specific patterns and rules.

 Here is our deep dive on how to read, understand and follow the most common (and uncommon!) crochet symbols you’ll find.

-You can also get a full 9-page crochet cheat sheet packet with everything you’ll need to know for crocheting in my shop that includes…
+You can also get a full 13-page crochet cheat sheet packet with everything you’ll need to know for crocheting in my shop that includes…

 - Crochet Abbreviations

 - Crochet Stitch Symbol Chart

 - Yarn Label Symbol Chart

 - Crochet Hook Conversion Chart

 There are four main crochet stitches.
 It starts with the single crochet stitch (sc), then works its way up to the half-double crochet, double crochet, and eventually to the treble (or triple) crochet stitch (tr).
 There are more stitches in this succession, such as the double-treble, triple-treble, etc., but those are a bit uncommon.

 We’ve also included the slip stitch (sl st) since it is also one of the most basic crochet stitches, and you’ll find in just about every crochet pattern available.